Using a Multiphase Buck Converter in 5G RF Power SuppliesBy ZM Peterson • Jul 24, 2021

 Note that the feedback loop is not strictly required.
 While an active control strategy could be used, you can also implement passive envelope tracking with a high-order filter on the regulator output.

-Multiphase Buck Design From Start to Finish
+Multiphase Buck Converter Design

 When you need to design high-efficiency RF power supplies for your 4G LTE or 5G system, work with a company that helps clients push the limits of new technology.
 NWES is an experienced PCB design firm that understands how to build and use multiphase buck converter designs.
 NWES helps aerospace OEMs, defense primes, and private companies in multiple industries design modern PCBs and create cutting-edge embedded technology.
 We've also partnered directly with EDA companies and advanced ITAR-compliant PCB manufacturers, and we'll make sure your next high speed digital system is fully manufacturable at scale.
 Contact NWES for a consultation.